CharlizeY/MORSE/README.md

-Coding exercises for MORSE (Mathematics, Operational Research, Statistics, Economics) at University of Warwick.
-These includes Time Series prediction in STATA
+Coding exercises for MORSE (Mathematics, Operational Research, Statistics, Economics) at the University of Warwick.
+These include Time Series prediction exercises coded in STATA and machine learning algorithms implemented in R.